McGrapefruit/pink-quanta/content/index.md

 Everytime we share a beer together I feel like my worldview is getting more and more completed and destroyed at the same time.

 In this SPACE I wanna share facts and have conversations about QM in simple understandable bits for anyone who has also not studied physics or mathematics (like myself).

+[^1]: Having built a lot of wordpress websites for clients, it's an unusual feeling for me to publish a site in a permanently "unfinished" state.
+But thats the idea of an evolving *digital garden*